-Ideally, the AHEGS should include all units of study completed as part of the qualification, regardless of the institution.
+The AHEGS should include all units of study completed as part of the qualification, regardless of the institution.
 If this is not possible, it is acceptable to include only the subjects completed at the institution which issued the AHEGS.
 The arrangement should be explained in the AHEGS.

-If the partnership is with an overseas institution, the Australian institution will be the only provider issuing an AHEGS.
+If the partnership is with an overseas institution, only the licensed Australian institution can issue the AHEGS.
 The partnership arrangement must be briefly described in Section Three.
 The Australian institution may also elect to include the overseas institution's logo on the AHEGS.